RREE/AVRAda_Lib/README.md

 think twice if you want your string variables indexed by a 8bit wide or 16bit wide index.

-The library make heavy use of the GNAT preprocessor.
-All compilations have the symbol of the respective MCU name and the UART/Serial interface distinguishes between UART, USART, USART0, and USART1 for example.
-See the file mcu_capabilities.gpr.
+The library makes heavy use of the GNAT preprocessor.
+All compilations have the symbol of the respective MCU name defined.
+The UART/Serial interface distinguishes between UART, USART, USART0, and USART1 for example.
+See the file `mcu_capabilities.gpr`.